ildyria/Dance/Lectures/2020-08-31 - Lecture on Understanding Body Action by Edita Danuite & Mirko Gozzoli.md

 - Elbow in dance direction is moving up and the other down.

 ### Banana action (upswing).
-- Upswing from the core create two banana.
+- Upswing from the core create two bananas.

 ### Infinity
 - there is no sway,